 The notions that you will read about are ▶️ RESPONSIBILITY & TRUST.◀️

-So, here, you will find all the information you need to increase your revenues, information that I have learned on the hard way from being both an employee and later on an employer.
+So, here, you will find all the information you need to increase your revenues in the construction industry, information that I have learned the hard way from being both an employee and later on an employer.

-✳️ This is why I want to share with you my experience and teach you how to evolve and climb on the company’s ladder or organise your subordinates.
+✳️ This is why I want to share with you my experience and teach you how to evolve and climb on the construction companies ladder or organize your subordinates.

-Another thing that I want to add before moving on to the actual discussion is that this Guide’s purpose is to help all of its readers.
+Another thing that I want to add before moving on to the actual discussion is that this Guide’s purpose is to help all of its readers to explore industry opportunities.
 This means that you can use the knowledge read here to discuss better contracts with your clients but also to negotiate with your employer a better pay rate.
-More so, it will help you organise better your employees that will only translate in more earnings for both parties.
+More so, it will help you organize better your employees which will only translate to more earnings for both parties.

 At this point, you might think that it is not even worth wasting your time with this kind of information.

-⚠️ Before you go ahead, I want you to understand that everything I’ve put on paper comes from my experience as an employee that grew gradually until it became the employer.
+⚠️ Before you go ahead, I want you to understand that everything I’ve put on paper comes from my experience as an employee that grew gradually until I became an employer through many industry opportunities.